 Communications Specialist II Engineer III, Surface Water Management

-Rescheduled: Public Meeting to Discuss Potential Mann Road and Ben Howard Road Flood Improvements
+Snohomish County Hosting Public Meeting on Potential Mann Road and Ben Howard Road Flooding Improvements

-EVERETT, Wash., January 5, 2016 – A previously cancelled public meeting, to present the findings of a feasibility study to address flooding on Mann Road and Ben Howard Road, south of Sultan, has been rescheduled.
-Snohomish County Public Works will host the postponed meeting on Thursday, January 19.
-The county is requesting public comment on the potential project, which entails raising the road elevation at two locations on Ben Howard Road and one on Mann Road at Devil’s Elbow.
+EVERETT, Wash., December 1, 2016 – Snohomish County Public Works is hosting a public meeting to present the findings of a feasibility study to address flooding on Mann Road and Ben Howard Road, south of Sultan.
+The county is also requesting public comment on the project.
+The potential project entails raising the road elevation at two locations on Ben Howard Road and one on Mann Road at Devil’s Elbow.

 To learn more about the feasibility study, potential improvements, or to formally submit your comment, please attend the public meeting.